GharamM/Restaurant-Reservations-Project/README.md

 - 👋 Hi, I’m Gharam
-- 💻I'm computer science student at University of Jeddah
+- 💻I have Bachelors degree in computer science
-- 👀 I’m interested in AI, programming, music/K-pop
+- 👀 I’m interested in AI, programming
-- 🌱 I’m currently learning HTML5, Css , Linux, Algorithms
-- 📫 contact no. 0537729504
+- 📫 contact no. +966 537729504

 <!---
 GharamM/GharamM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.